Running Shoes VS Hiking Boots

 For many of us, it’s been drilled into our heads since day one that backpackers wear boots.
 That’s just what you do.
 You need the toughness and the ankle support and the water protection, right?

-That’s why it blew my mind a few years back when I learned that thru-hikers cover thousands of trail miles every year in running shoes!
+That’s why it blew my mind over a decade ago when I learned that thru-hikers cover thousands of trail miles every year in running shoes!

 When I get asked this question now, after many years and thousands of my own trail miles (both with and without boots), I feel very confident in saying: Ditch the boots and don’t look back.